YoussefAdebouz/Simple-Portfolio/README.md

 - Add a description about you
 - Add your projects
 - Add a summary
-- Add your social media acCounts
+- Add your social media accounts